 The ultimate guide to calculations: how to do medical maths easily

-Calculations are an essential part of our daily nursing life.
-But I’m well aware they are not the most fun topic to learn - in fact, they can be pretty headache-inducing!
+We all know that calculations are an essential part of our daily life as veterinary nurses and technicians.
+And yes, I am well aware they are not the most fun topic to learn (unless you’re a maths nerd like me!!)- and, in fact, they can be pretty headache-inducing!

-Stay tuned as we walk through exactly how to perform all of the common calculations used in practice, so that you can do medical maths quickly, easily and without the headache in practice.
+So, in this post, I’m bringing you a bumper blog on all things medical maths.
+Stay tuned as we walk through exactly how to perform all of the common calculations used in practice, so that you can do them quickly and easily, and focus on giving even better care to your patients.

-When it comes to drug calculations, there is a lot for the veterinary nurse to consider.
-We need to know how to calculate basic drug volumes, convert units, work with percentage solutions and reconstitute and dilute medications.
+When it comes to drug calculations, there is a lot for us to consider as nurses and technicians.
+We need to know how to calculate basic drug volumes, convert units, work with percentage solutions and reconstitute and dilute medications - which is what we’ll start with now.

 To calculate a dose of liquid medication (either via injection or an oral solution), simply multiply the dose (in mg/kg) by the patient's body weight (in kg), then divide by the concentration of the drug (in mg/ml).